 IBC Handbook

-Accessing Your IBC Approval Letters and Protocols
+Accessing IBC Protocols & Approval Letters

 If you are a Rutgers PI and need a copy of your IBC approval letter for a grant application or award, you can find it in the File Cabinet section of your protocol.
 Log into the Biosafety Protocols database via MyREHS (myrehs.rutgers.edu), select 'View' to open your protocol, click the “File Cabinet” button, and look for the latest version under “System Files”.
 You can also find a printable PDF copy of your approved protocol in this same section (choose the latest version number).